Below are some frequently asked questions about the COVID-19 vaccine.

 Answer: Elderly patients, with and without other illnesses such as diabetes, high blood pressure, and being overweight, were included in the clinical trials and the vaccine was demonstrated safe and effective in these patients.

-Pregnant or lactating women were not included in the initial trails, but they may elect to receive the vaccine since the risk of severe COVID‑19 is increased in pregnant women which may have unwanted effects on the unborn child.
+Pregnant or lactating women were not included in the initial trails, but they may elect to receive the vaccine since the risk of severe COVID‑19 is increased in pregnant women which may have unwanted effects on the fetus.
 Many pregnant and lactating women have received the vaccines without adverse effects.
 While mRNA vaccines have not been used widely in pregnancy, they do not contain live virus.
 Patients who are pregnant or lactating and are in a group currently prioritized to get the vaccine should weigh the risks and benefits with their health care provider.

 Question: Are there side effects?